peterwonghg/P01T5/scrumMinutes.md

 THEN I enter my name and work site location through the submit button WHEN I entered my site information
 THEN I will be presented with the site temperature, humidity, wind and weather condition (https://openweathermap.org/) and continue button
-WHEN I clicked the continue button
-THEN I am presented an Inspirational quote (https://type.fit/api/) with a Take5 button WHEN I clicked the Take5 button
+WHEN I clicked the Take5 button
 THEN I am presented with a series of Take5 questions with a Yes/No answer WHEN I answered YES to everything
-THEN I am presented a message to continue my task
+THEN I can click the Submit button
 WHEN I answer NO to anything
-THEN I am presented with a message NOT to proceed with my task and contact my supervisor
+THEN I am presented with a message NOT to proceed with my task and contact my supervisor WHEN I clicked the Submit button
+THEN I am presented with an Inspirational quote (https://type.fit/api/) with a message Stay Safe
 ```